quorumcontrol/tupelo-docs/tutorials/notebook.md

 ## Creating a New Notebook
-Our application will organize notes in _notebooks_, and we'll store the data associated with a particular notebook in its own, unique chain tree.
+Our application will organize notes in _notebooks_, and we'll store the data associated with a particular notebook in its own, unique ChainTree.
 You can read more about ChainTrees [here](/docs/chaintree).

 Before we can start saving notes, we need to connect to a service to sign and track our